ioTardis/movie-chooser/README.md

 # movie-chooser

 :clapper: simple program that helps to finally choose a movie from a list for the evening.
-Console program written in Python that interacts with list of movies in json formatted exsternal file.
+Console program written in Python that interacts with list of movies in json formatted external file.
 Graphical interface is created using PySimpleGUI

 ## Features